5 Ways To Beef Up Your Taco Tuesday

 Whether you choose to pack in the lettuce, or top with cilantro, lime and fresh peppers—green goes great with tacos.
 Besides lean green toppings, a few slices of avocado or dollop of Greek yogurt are solid ways to add a healthy serving of heart-healthy omega-3 fatty acids.

 Regardless of how you choose to build your taco, start with a lean, healthy base of Laura’s Lean Beef.
-To learn more about Laura’s Lean Beef products and redeem a special Philly mag reader coupon click here.This post is a sponsored collaboration between Laura's Lean Beef and Philadelphia magazine's advertising department.
+To learn more about Laura’s Lean Beef products and redeem a special Philly mag reader coupon click here.This is a paid partnership between Laura's Lean and Philadelphia Magazine's City/Studio